fareen341/Python-Programming/README.md

 - Use f string for formatting string.
 - Use r as a raw string, expecially used in regular expression to not make '\n' work as new line.

+9. What is GIL?
+Imagine you have one crayon and two kids who both want to draw.
+Even if you have a big table (many CPU cores), only one kid can use the crayon at a time.
+When one kid is drawing, the other has to wait.
+After a little while, they swap and the other kid gets the crayon.
+That one crayon is the GIL — it’s a special rule in Python that says only one thing can be “writing” Python code at a time in a single program, even if you have multiple helpers (threads).
+If you want both kids drawing at the same time, you have to give each kid their own crayon and paper — in Python, that means using multiprocessing, where each process has its own GIL.

 PENDING TOPICS:
 1. What is property in class?